-The Proposed Plan site, which consists of saltbush scrub and is impacted by graded air strips and its proximity to the existing SR-58, was deemed low quality for desert tortoise in the Final EIR/EIS.
-The Site is not within critical habitat and will be further isolated by the new SR-58 alignment to the north.
+The proposed borrow pit which consists of disturbed saltbush scrub and is impacted by past grading and fill and was deemed low quality for desert tortoise in the EIR/EIS.
+The site was surveyed by Caltrans biologists and no sign were detected.
+The site is not within critical habitat and will be further isolated by the new SR-58 alignment to the north.

 Caltrans has been in contact with the U.S. Fish and Wildlife Service (USFWS) and the California Department of Fish and Wildlife (CDFW) over the course of the Project's environmental review.

-The original Biological Opinion (BO) (FWS-SB/KRN-12B0203-14FO423) dated June 30, 2014 was amended with BO FWS-SBR-12B0203-14F0423 dated June 14, 2017.
+The original Biological Opinion (BO) FWS-SB/KRN-12B0203-14F0423 dated June 30, 2014 was amended with BO FWS-SBR-12B0203-17TA0886 dated June 14, 2017.
 This Amendment assessed several additional impact areas including the Proposed Plan site.

-Given the existing disturbance on the site, the proximity of the site to SR-58, the results of the surveys, and the habitat types present, the Amendment concluded that few, if any, desert tortoises are likely present within the Proposed Plan site.
-USFWS determined that disturbance of the Proposed Plan site would not affect critical habitat of the desert tortoise or other areas important for the long-term conservation of the species with implementation of the mitigation measures below, which are included in the Final EIS/EIS, as applicable to protect threatened and endangered species that could be present.
+The Amendment concluded that desert tortoises are highly unlikely to reside with the Proposed Plan site as the site has been heavily disturbed by past vehicular activity and excavations; and supports little to no saltbush scrub vegetation.
+Additionally, the Proposed Plan site is not within critical habitat of the desert tortoises and therefore, desert tortoises are highly unlikely to reside within the Proposed Plan site.
+Disturbance of the Proposed Plan site would not affect critical habitat of the desert tortoise or other areas important for the long-term conservation of the species with implementation of the mitigation measures below, which are included in the Final EIS/EIS, as applicable to protect threatened and endangered species that could be present.

-In addition, the CDFW issued a California Endangered Species Act Incidental Take Permit No. 20181-2016-004-R6 for the SR-58 Kramer Realignment Project to Caltrans, the Permittee on September 15, 2017.
-The 2081 "take" permit includes "Area 2" (Proposed Plan site) and covers desert tortoise and Mohave ground squirrel.
+In addition, the CDFW issued a California Endangered Species Act Incidental Take Permit No. 20181-2016-004-R6 for the SR-58 Kramer Realignment Project to Caltrans, the Permittee on

+September 15, 2017.
+The 2081 take permit includes "Area 6" (Proposed Plan site) and covers desert tortoise and Mohave ground squirrel.
 The 2081 take permit's conditions of approval require compliance and implementation of the mitigation measures in the Final EIR/EIS and conditions in the BO referenced above.
 The complete set of the Conditions of Approval are included in the 2018 Take Permit on file with the County and the CDFW.